 Understanding the VA Mortgage

-Unlike in years past, when it comes to financing your new home there are only four mortgage options available to homebuyers.
+Unlike in years past, when it comes to financing your new home there are only four mortgage options (with a few variations of these products) available to homebuyers.
 These are FHA or Federal Housing Authority loans, Conventional or FANNIE MAE Conforming loans, RD or USDA Rural Development loans and VA or Veteran Administration loans.

 Understanding and striving to meet the “ever changing” criteria for these loan programs is important to achieving a successful home purchase.
-This is just one of the many reasons why it’s essential that the Realtor you choose to help facilitate your home purchase are themselves well versed in the underwriting process and guidelines of each of these programs.
+This is just one of the many reasons why it’s essential that the Realtor you choose to help facilitate your home purchase have at least a general understanding of the requirements of these loan programs.
+However, speaking directly with a VA Certified Direct Mortgage Lender who is well versed in the underwriting process and guidelines of each of these programs will be essential.

 Smart Move Real Estate agents (Smart Agents) are highly trained in the criteria and processes of each of these loan programs.

-VA LOAN: These loans are typically made by a bank or direct mortgage lender.
+VA LOAN: These loans are typically made by a bank or VA Certified Direct Mortgage Lender.
 A borrower can choose to go through a “middle man” called a mortgage broker, however, they will typically pay higher rates and fees by doing this.
-VA loans are not typically provided by the Veterans Administration itself, they simple “insure” the lender providing you with the loan against loss in the event of a default.
+VA loans are not typically provided by the Veterans Administration itself.
+The VA simply “insures” the lender providing you with the loan against loss in the event of a default.

 As of the writing of this article, the current basic criteria for a VA loan are:

-- A down payment may also be used to reduce the required VA Funding Fee.
+- A larger down payment may also be used to reduce the required VA Funding Fee.